 Georgia Pacific President John W. Johnston acquired control of the Sloss Furnace Company in 1887.
 The acquisition included a limestone quarry at Gate City and the soft ore mines in Irondale.
 At the turn of the 20th century, the Irondale mines were renamed after Ruffner.

-These iron ore mines in Birmingham, Alabama are located in Ruffner Mountain.
+These iron ore mines in Birmingham, Alabama are located in the Ruffner Mountain area.
 This portion of Red Mountain is characterized by a continuous series of mining developments that trace the evolution of mining.

 The Ruffner mines were operated by the Sloss Furnace Company, later renamed Sloss-Sheffield Steel and Iron Company.
 The mines provided iron ore for the nearby Sloss Furnaces, which today is a National Historic Landmark.